 It's what you have been saving for and looking forward to.
-Learn all you need about when you can retire and the different options that are available to you.
+Learn about when you can retire and the different options that are available to you.

 There are some general rules which apply to all members taking their pension:

-Normal Pension Age is simply the age you can retire and receive your pension benefits in full, unreduced.
+Normal Pension Age is simply the age you can retire and receive your pension benefits in full, without any reductions.
 Normal Pension Age (NPA) differs depending on when you were paying in:

 You cannot take your pre and post April 2015 benefits separately.
 They must be taken at the same time.